M&T agrees to buy Connecticut bank to create nation's 11th largest bank

 Notably, the entire franchise will still be highly concentrated and dense, with a radius of only 300 miles from the center to the farthest points.
 The distance from Buffalo to Boston, from Boston to Baltimore and from Baltimore to Buffalo is about a seven-hour drive in all three cases.

 "In People's United, we have found a partner with an equally long history of serving and supporting customers, businesses and communities," said René Jones, chairman and chief executive officer of M&T, who will retain that role.
-"Combining our common legacies and our complementary footprints will strengthen our ability to serve our communities and customers, and provide solutions that make a difference in people's lives.
-I am incredibly excited about this opportunity and look forward to welcoming new customers and team members to our M&T family."
+"Combining our common legacies and our complementary footprints will strengthen our ability to serve our communities and customers, and provide solutions that make a difference in people's lives."

 Founded in 1842, People's was long a depositor-owned mutual savings bank until a partial conversion to stock in 1988 and full conversion in 2007, when it also acquired Vermont-based Chittenden Corp.
 It's now the largest independent bank based in New England, with 419 branches, $63 billion in assets, $44 billion in loans and $52 billion in deposits in Connecticut, Massachusetts, Vermont, New Hampshire, Maine and New York.
 It has 710,000 retail customers.